Immigration and Visa Information for New Students

 - Short and direct answers, not a memorized speech

-- Forms and documents as specified on the U.S. embassy or
+- Forms and documents as specified on the U.S. Embassy or Consulate’s website.

 - How many U.S. schools did you apply to?